Back to blog

 Mistake 1: Mixing personal and business money on one account

 If client payments land in your private current account next to your supermarket runs, you lose track — and so does the tax office.
-Open a separate business account.
-It saves hours of sorting and makes any tax audit much less stressful.
+In an audit, the inspector is allowed to look into a mixed account in full, including your private transactions.

 Mistake 2: Missing or faded receipts